 And if you are looking for the perfect dessert to complete this dinner, make my apple pie recipe.
 It is a really easy and delicious apple pie recipe.

-Let me know how you like this recipe in the comments/ratings below!
+Did you make this recipe or any other recipes on my blog?
+Please let me know how you like the recipe in the comments/ratings below!
 I love to hear from you!
-Have a great day!

 Crockpot Turkey Breast

 This Crockpot Turkey Breast recipe makes a tender and moist turkey along with a delicious homemade gravy.
 It is perfect for an every day dinner or the holidays.

 - 1 1/2 teaspoons paprika

 - 1 teaspoon pepper

 - 2 tablespoons olive oil

 - 4 tablespoons butter